markfinger/python-js-host/README.md

 built for performance and easy configuration.

-In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify development by automatically spawning hosts in the background.
+In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify your workflow by automatically spawning hosts in the background.

 In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily run under your own supervisor process.

+- Installation
+- Quick start
+- Settings
+- Usage in Django projects
+- Usage in development
+- Usage in production
+  - Logging
+  - Caching
+    - Caching requests
+- API
+  - Function
+  - JSHost
+  - JSHostManager
+    - Under the hood
+    - Quirks
+    - Issues
+- Running the tests

 Installation